mmertsock/eskergames/notes-city.markdown

 set keyword for setters, instead of setX() var, let, const convert more types to class instead of function+prototype; use more getters (eg Rect/Point)

+### requestAnimationFrame

+Run the UI loop either as fast as possible or up to X frames/sec.
+Run an iteration of the game engine at the end of a UI loop, whenever X milliseconds have passed since the start of the previous iteration, depending on game speed.
+Perhaps divide the work of a single game engine iteration among several animation frames to avoid the potential lag caused by a doing a full iteration during one frame.

 ### MapTool incremental development